 Fees For Open Exhibit Submissions and Portfolio Reviews

-The Open Exhibit Submission fees are as follows $20.00 USD for ONE image; $50.00 USD for FIVE (5) images; $75.00 USD for TEN (10) images.
-Additional images are $5.00 each.
+The Open Exhibit and 50/50 Contest submission fees are $10.00 USD for EACH image.
 There is no limit to the number of submitted images.
 For more than 10 images you must complete and submit the form a second time.
 The Portfolio Review fee is $75.00 USD for TEN (10) images.
 Please complete all fields as indicated by (Required) along with any additional information that you would like to provide.